 The following table reflects the participation during 2024 by the Named Executive Officers in three nonqualified deferred compensation plans maintained by the Company.
 The Deferred Compensation Excess Plan allows eligible employees to defer for a number of years or until retirement from the Company the receipt of a portion of their base salary and annual incentive compensation.
-The Performance Awards Deferred Compensation Plan allows eligible employees to defer or a number of years or until retirement from the Company the payout of their performance share awards under the 2016 Long-Term Incentive Plan.
-The VIP Excess Plan allows eligible employees to defer until retirement from the Company the receipt of a portion of their base salary and annual incentive compensation.
+The Performance Awards Deferred Compensation Plan allows eligible employees to defer for a number of years or until retirement from the Company the payout of their performance share awards under the 2016 Long-Term Incentive Plan.
+The VIP Excess Plan allows eligible employees to defer until retirement from the Company the receipt of a portion.
 All three plans generally allow the eligible employees to elect to receive payment of their account balances in the form of either a single lump sum payment or in up to ten annual installments.
-With the exception of deferrals of performance shares under the Performance Awards Deferred Compensation Plan annual installments.
-With the exception of deferrals of performance shares under the available to participants in 3M's qualified 401(k) plan or a fixed rate of return based on corporate bond yields (as selected by each participant).
-Earnings are credited to the deferrals of performance shares under the Performance Awards Deferred Compensation Plan based on the return on shares of 3M common stock, including reinvested dividends.
+With the exception of deferrals of performance shares under the Performance Awards Deferred Compensation Plan, earnings are credited to the amounts deferred under all three plans based on the returns paid on the investment funds available to participants in 3M's qualified 401(k) plan or a fixed rate of return based on corporate bond yields (as selected by each participant).
+Earnings are credited to the deferrals of the return on shares of 3M common stock, including reinvested dividends.